tomiwa123/NFT/README.md

 ### Step 4.1 Recipient Approval

+If you remember from HW1, in order for our TA account to receive your NFT, it has to opt into the asset.
+We have setup the following API for this purpose.

 Use Postman or other HTTP clients to send a POST request to https://distracted-varahamihira-80f55c.netlify.app/.netlify/functions/approval that includes the following body
 ```
 {
     "asset_id": "<asset_id>",
 }
 ```

-This invokes a backend serverless function that approves the receiving of your NFT asset.
+This invokes a backend serverless function that approves the receiving of your NFT asset by opting in our account to the asset ID you provide.

 ### Step 4.2 Transfer
+Once the TA account has opted in, you can airdrop your NFT to it!

 Transfer your newly created NFT to the TA account at the following address:
 `UAHTM3EC3PTNDYBA5AGPHVBMXOK4YQE3N23VQEUFAMTHY3AXHBUXDHIWKE`